loyjoy/welcome/help/bots/bot/branding.md

 ## How to Adjust the Branding

 Here you can brand your chatbot to your preferences.
-These are the things you can adjust:
+These are the most important things to adjust:

 - name of your chatbot
 - slogan (to attract customers)